🎯 What AI Actually Does Well for Travellers

 - Aggregating reviews and ratings at scale

-AI Doesn't Do This Well (Yet)
+✗ AI Doesn't Do This Well (Yet)

-- Recommending specific restaurants or stays with taste
+- Recommending specific restaurants with genuine taste

 - Understanding cultural nuance at a destination